On the Security & Privacy in Federated Learning: Machine Learning

-The inference (test) phase relates to when the model is deployed after achieving convergence, ready for performing a given task.
+The model is deployed after achieving convergence at the inference (test) phase, ready for performing a given task.
 A trained model $f_\Theta$ performs inference over a feature vector $y \leftarrow f_\Theta(\textbf{x})$ as the input.